 What are the graduate routes into logistics and supply chain careers?

-The most obvious route into logistics and supply chain is through graduate schemes in this sector, which are offered by a number of third-party logistics companies and retailers.
-These schemes are sometimes rotational to give you experience of different areas of the business.
+The most obvious route into logistics and supply chain is through a graduate scheme; these are offered by a number of third-party logistics companies and retailers.
+Graduate schemes are often rotational, providing you experience of different areas of the business.
 Check employers’ graduate careers web pages for entry requirements.
-A 2.1 is often needed (but not always) and, while some schemes are open to graduates with degrees in any subject, others want a degree related to their industry, such as business, management, logistics, or supply chain management.
+A 2.1 is often (but not always) needed and, while some schemes are open to graduates with degrees in any subject, others want a degree related to their industry, such as business, management, logistics or supply chain management.

 What will you earn in a graduate job?